httpland/etag-middleware/README.md

 By default, it is a hash of the stream of body and specific headers.

 This satisfies most of the requirements for a strong validator.
-However, no single middleware can guarantee that the following [requirements](https://www.rfc-editor.org/rfc/rfc9110#section-8.8.1-9) will be
+However, middleware cannot guarantee that the following [requirements](https://www.rfc-editor.org/rfc/rfc9110#section-8.8.1-9) will be
 met: